Sean Ramsden was voted International Businessman of the Year for developing a distribution service supplying grocery products around the world

 "In addition, the market is buoyant.
 There is great consumer-led growth.
 The number of people wishing to relocate overseas is climbing year by year, as is the number of tourists, and then there’s the general globalisation of tastes.
 We are finding increasingly that we are not just supplying the Brits overseas but local people too with a taste for something different."

-This story first appeared in Overseas Trade Magazine (which is published on behalf of UK Trade & Investment, the government organisation that promotes UK exports.)
+This story first appeared in Overseas Trade Magazine (published on behalf of UK Trade & Investment, the government organisation that promotes UK exports.)